molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Syntax-wise, `'use strict';` is simply an expression statement with a string literal.
 This code does not do anything when evaluated.
 It is a meaningful marker for browsers that support ECMAScript 5, and innocuous code for browsers that do not.

-Enabling the Strict Mode for a script of a function is contagious.
-All code syntactically nested in the script or function also switches to Strict Mode.
+Enabling the Strict Mode for a script or a function is contagious.
+All code syntactically nested also switches to Strict Mode.
 For example:

 ```js
 window.alert('Non-strict mode!');